Early Recognition of Sepsis with Gaussian Process Temporal Convolutional Networks and Dynamic Time Warping: Related Work

 \paragraph{State of the Art}

 Sepsis detection methods are usually developed on real-world datasets with prevalence values ranging from 6.6\% \citep{kam2017learning} to 21.4\% \citep{futoma2017learning}.
-Despite this considerable class imbalance, to our knowledge, only \citet{futoma2017learning} and \citet{desautels2016prediction} report area under the precision--recall curve~(AUPRC), in addition to area under the receiver operating characteristic curve~(AUC).
+Despite this considerable class imbalance, to our knowledge, only \citet{futoma2017learning} and \citet{desautels2016prediction} report the area under the precision--recall curve~(AUPRC), in addition to the area under the receiver operating characteristic curve~(AUC).
 Given the class imbalance, AUC is known to be a less informative evaluation criterion \citep{saito2015precision}.
-Thus, in terms of AUPRC, \citet{futoma2017learning} currently represent the state of the art in early detection of sepsis.
-In a follow-up paper, \citet{futoma2017improved} improved their performance by proposing task-specific tweaks such as label-propagation, additional feature extraction~(e.g.\ missingness indicators), and separate task correlation matrices for their Gaussian Process.
-However, those extensions merely modify the data preprocessing and the GP Adapter framework, so they are orthogonal to our undertaking of \emph{improving} the classifier inside the GP Adapter framework.
+Thus, in terms of AUPRC, \citet{futoma2017learning} currently represent the state of the art in the early detection of sepsis.
+In a follow-up paper, \citet{futoma2017improved} improved their performance by proposing task-specific tweaks, such as label-propagation, additional feature extraction~(e.g.\ missingness indicators), and separate task correlation matrices for their Gaussian Process.
+However, these extensions pertain to the input features and they modify the GP adapter framework as wrapped around their classifier, so they are orthogonal to our undertaking of improving the \emph{classifier} inside the GP adapter framework.